MiniZinc/minizinc-benchmarks/cvrp/README.txt

 simple*.dzn       simple instances made by hand (only for testing)

-A-n*.dzn          A-set benchmarks (random customer locations and demand) B-n*.dzn          B-set benchmarks (clustered locations) P-n*.dzn          P-set benchmarks (modified instances from literature)
+A-n*-k*.dzn       A-set benchmarks (random customer locations and demand) B-n*-k*.dzn       B-set benchmarks (clustered locations) P-n*-k*.dzn       P-set benchmarks (modified instances from literature)

-                  The A,B,P benchmarks come from Augerat et al [1] where n is the number of customers.
-They are also available in text format at [2].
+                  The A, B, and P instances come from Augerat et al [1] where n is the number of customers and k is the number of vehicles.
+                  The instances are also available in text format at [2].

 The best known solutions for all the instances of the A, B and P sets are available from the website at [3].